5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 * 500 - An error occurred.

 ### DELETE Data/Cloud/{id}
-Delete a cloud entity.
+Delete a Cloud entity.

 Param:

-* id - provide the guid id for the desired cloud entity to be deleted ex. e56e1928-03a0-43e9-b999-318198c6d7ca.
+* id - provide the guid id for the desired Cloud entity to be deleted ex. e56e1928-03a0-43e9-b999-318198c6d7ca.

 Return:

-* 200 - Success, cloud was deleted.
+* 200 - Success, Cloud was deleted.
 * 404 - Cloud was not found.
 * 500 - An error occurred.